 A veneer is a thin layer of porcelain that is permanently bonded to the front surface of a tooth to change its shade and shape.

-People opt for veneers when they're looking to make a dramatic transformation to a tooth that treatment like dental bonding cannot correct.
+People opt for veneers when they want to make a dramatic transformation to a front tooth that treatment like dental bonding can't correct.

 Porcelain veneers can be costly depending on the number of veneers needed and the dentist treating you.
 People will often use dental bonding as a stepping stone before investing in veneers, but the long-term benefits of veneers are undeniable.

 Dental crowns are permanent, full-coverage restorations for teeth that need more support than a traditional filling.

 Dental crowns have several advantages over fillings.
 They are durable, custom-made restorations that help support weakened teeth.

 Crowns are recommended for people who have: